What: Eat at least five foods highest in Vitamin C.

 In addition, Vitamin C is a powerful immune system booster.
 During cold and flu season, it makes sense to ensure you’re getting enough Vitamin C not only from supplements, but also from foods.

 How: This time of year, citrus fruits come into season in the Northern Hemisphere.
 Other treasure troves of Vitamin C are also available fresh or frozen.
 It’s quite easy to find five to eat in one day!

-The Save Our Bones Program has easy-to-read, comprehensive lists of alkalizing fruits and vegetables that are high in Foundation Supplements, nutrients essential to building bone.
+The Osteoporosis Reversal Program has easy-to-read, comprehensive lists of alkalizing fruits and vegetables that are high in Foundation Supplements, nutrients essential to building bone.
 Here is the Program’s list of foods that are high in Vitamin C:

 - Sweet red bell peppers

 Do you need some inspiration and ideas for preparing and enjoying these foods?
 If you have the Osteoporosis Reversal Program, you are familiar with the Recipe Sampler which is included in the book.
 In the Sampler, you’ll find all kinds of delicious recipes for preparing bone-healthy dishes, for breakfast, lunch and dinner.

 Enjoy your five daily Vitamin C-rich foods in smoothies, stir-fries, raw, steamed, and any other creative way.
 And share your ideas in the comment section below.

 What: External Oblique Exercise.
 Do at least five repetitions on each side.

 Why: This exercise will slim up your waistline while also strengthening your core muscles.
 Core muscle groups help hold you upright, so toned core muscles are are key to good posture.